ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 ```

 ### Step 7: Configuring Nginx To Use PHP Processor
-The following steps are taken to configure Nginx to use PHP processor:
+The following steps are taken to configure Nginx to use a PHP processor:

 * Create the root web directory for *your_domain* as shown below: